 Although her coach claimed a marathon was too far for a “fragile woman”, Switzer entered the 1967 Boston Marathon in an era when women still weren’t allowed to compete in the race.
-She registered under the gender neutral “K.V.
+She registered under the gender-neutral “K.V.
 Switzer”.

 When race officials discovered her running, they treated her as an interloper.
 Race director Jock Semple tried to physically remove her from the race, yelling “get the hell out of my race and give me those (bib) numbers!”
-Switzer avoided him and finished, becoming the first woman to finish the Boston Marathon as a numbered entry.
+Switzer avoided him and finished, becoming the first woman to complete the Boston Marathon as a numbered entry.

 The Boston Marathon finally accepted female entries five years later in 1972.